University of Oxford

-The program will feature world-class researchers, including Prof. Chris Holland, Associate Editor of ACS Biomaterials Science & Engineering, Vivek Ranade, Associate Editor of Industrial & Engineering Chemistry Research, Ben Davis, Editor of ACS Central Science, and Dr. Dinesh Soares, Managing Editor of ACS Omega.
+The program will feature world-class researchers, including Prof. Kai Rossen, Editor-in-Chief, Organic Process Research & Development, Dr. Chris Holland, Associate Editor of ACS Biomaterials Science & Engineering, Prof. Vivek Ranade, Associate Editor of Industrial & Engineering Chemistry Research, Prof. Benjamin G. Davis, Senior Editor, ACS Central Science, Dr. Marc Reid, Strathclyde-GlaxosmithKline Early Career Academic, University of Strathclyde, Dr. Dinesh Soares, Managing Editor of ACS Omega, and Erin Wiringi, ACS Publications.
 Don’t miss the “10 Tips for Scholarly Publishing” panel discussion with the Associate Editors and Managing Editors of ACS Publications.
 You’ll learn how to choose the best journal for your research, become a master of social media, and much more!
 You’ll also get an inside look at ACS resources that will help advance your career.

 The event is free but registration is highly recommended.
 Tea will be provided to all registered attendees.

 How to Get Published: Top Ten Tips for a Successful Submission

 Peer Review: Why, How to, and What Not to Do

 Searching for Jobs with SciFinder